eriiin/Deepfake-detection-project-for-CS523/README.md

 2.uncomment the save module cell and run the notebooks to train and save modules

 3.run cells below train with different modules to predict the model and get accuracy and results

+The trained models can be used to predict if an image is handles by GANs(fake in an other word)!